pedropark99/figma/README.md

 ## Getting started

 A good place to start in the `figma` package, is to read the main vignette (which you can access with `vignette("figma")`).
+But lets give you a brief summary of its features, shall we?

 In order to use the Figma API, you need to collect two key variables in the Figma platform, which are:

 - file key: the key (or the ID) that identifies the Figma file that you are interested in;